replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

    release, but it's critical when installing into an existing cluster.
 2. Access to the Slack API.
 This is probably the most critical check for the Slackernews application.
-The application provides no value if it cannot connect to Slack, and a lot of production servers are likely configured to limit access to the internet.
+The application provides no value if it cannot connect to Slack, and a lot of production servers are configured to limit access to the internet.
 This check will fail if the server cannot connect and will provide guidance on how to resolve the issue.
 3. The amount of memory available in the cluster.
 Slackernews is not terribly resource intensive, but this is a good check for most applications and the Slackernews team wants to make sure they have space to run.